 Nancy Turner Jung worked in business development for Hewlett Packard for almost 20 years before taking a break to spend quality time with and help care for her ailing mother.
 After five years, she realized that she missed the mental stimulation of her career, and decided to return to work.
-After spotting a returnship at Quizlet relevant to her skills, she jumped on the opportunity, and now works there full-time as a business development manager.
+After spotting a returnship at Quizlet relevant to her skills, she jumped on the opportunity.
 She talks about her returnship experience, the existing skills she brought into her role, and ways she helped improve her team’s approach to partnerships.

 What type of work did you do before taking a break?

 I worked on strategic alliances for Hewlett-Packard (HP) for about 20 years, which included managing our relationships with different types of partners, particularly security partners.

 Tell me a bit about your career break.
 What prompted your break, and how long were you out of the workforce?

 I took a break of five years because my mom wasn’t doing so well.
 When my dad passed, I regretted that I wasn’t able to really be there for him, and I didn’t want to do the same with my mom.
 My sister was their primary caregiver, and I also felt it wasn’t fair to put all the responsibility on her.